sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 # Scenario: Basic implementation of DVR

-This scenario describes a basic implementation of the OpenStack Networking distributed virtual router (DVR) redundancy feature using the ML2 plug-in with Open vSwitch (OVS).
+This scenario describes a basic implementation of the OpenStack Networking distributed virtual router (DVR) feature using the ML2 plug-in with Open vSwitch (OVS).
 The example configuration creates one flat external network and VXLAN tenant networks.
 However, DVR also supports VLAN external networks and GRE tenant networks with minor modifications to the example configuration.

 ## Requirements